adityak-21/IPR_Project_Part1/README.md

 - **Annotations**: Text files in the `labels-Aditya/train` and `labels-Aditya/val` directories, named as `*.txt`.

 Place the images-Aditya and labels-Aditya folders into your repo folder.
+Please ensure inside images-Aditya folder there is an images folder and inside labels-Aditya a labels folder.

 Each annotation file should be formatted as follows: